waxtell/Swashbuckle.FlattenAllOf.Extension/README.md

 # Swashbuckle.FlattenAllOf.Extension
 Flatten allOf collections with a single item in to a traditional reference

 While syntactically correct, I find the "allOf" below redundant.
-The "nested" property can only ever be an instance of NestedObject.
+The "region" property can only ever be an instance of Region.

 ```
       "WeatherForecast": {